-Changes in Accounting Policy and Disclosures The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those of the previous financial year, except for the adoption of new standards and interpretations effective as of 1 July 2014.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those of the previous financial year, except for the adoption of new standards and interpretations effective as of 1 July 2014.
 These are outlined in note 39.

-ii.
-Accounting Standards and Interpretations Issued but not yet Effective a) Basis of Consolidation i.
-Subsidiaries
+(ii) Accounting Standards and Interpretations issued but not yet effective a) Basis of consolidation